Gabriele D'Annunzio: Legacy

-D'Annunzio University in Chieti and Pescara is named after him.

-The Brescia Airport is named after him.
+The D'Annunzio University of Chieti–Pescara is named after him, as is the Brescia Airport.
+El Bayyada in Libya was founded as Villaggio D'Annunzio as a rural village to be populated by Italian colonists.

 The Chilean poetess Lucila Godoy Alcayaga, 1945 Nobel Prize in Literature, took the first name of her pseudonym, Gabriela Mistral, in his honour.

-Ernesto Giménez Caballero was given the nickname the "Spanish D'Annunzio".

 The play Tamara is based on his meeting with the painter Tamara de Lempicka.

-Luchino Visconti's last film, The Innocent, is based on d'Annunzio's novel.
+Luchino Visconti's last film, The Innocent, is based on D'Annunzio's novel.
+The writer Ernesto Giménez Caballero was given the nickname the "Spanish D'Annunzio".